suzukiplan/vgsx/README.md

 - Supports [rotation](#rotate-of-sprite), [scaling](#scale-of-sprite), [alpha-blend](#alpha-blend-of-sprite) and [mask](#mask-of-sprite) for each sprites
 - Supports the [Bitmap Graphic Draw](#0xd2004c-0xd20068-bitmap-graphic-draw) functions for [Bitmap Mode](#0xd20028-0xd20034-bitmap-mode)
 - Supports the [Proportional Font](#0xd2007c-0xd2008c-Proportional-font) functions for [Bitmap Mode](#0xd20028-0xd20034-bitmap-mode)
+- Supports Japanese display for JIS-X-0201 and JIS-X-0208 using k8x12.

 Games can be developed using the GCC; _GNU Compiler Collection_ for MC68k.